DanNeytur/MSE-6-series-repair-droid/README.md

 * In order to power to the droid you'll need two 9V batteries and 1 9V battery for the remote.
 Then Switch on the remote control.

 * The remote has 2 joysticks.
-  * The left joystick is for controlng the speed of the motors.
+  * The left joystick is for controlling the speed of the motors.
     * Up Position- NULL
     * Down Position- highest speed
     * Middle Position- no movement